Skip to content

 • Paid family leave, which gives employees paid time off to take care of a sick family member or a new child.
 This type of leave is often called “caregiver leave” or “family leave insurance.”

-• Paid medical leave, which gives employees time off for their own serious illness or injury.
+• Paid medical leave, which gives employees paid time off for their own serious illness or injury.
 This type of leave is also called “temporary disability insurance” or “short-term disability.”

 What Constitutes a Serious Health Condition for the Purposes of Paid Family Leave?

-FMLA (and most states that have their own laws) define “a serious health condition” as an injury, illness, physical or mental condition that requires inpatient care in a hospital, hospice, or long-term medical care facility.
+FMLA – and most states that have their own laws – define “a serious health condition” as an injury, illness, physical or mental condition that requires inpatient care in a hospital, hospice, or long-term medical care facility.

 States with Paid Family Leave

-The 12 states/municipalities that have a paid family leave program are:
+The 15 states/municipalities that have a paid family leave program are:

 • California (employee contribution paid along with mandatory state disability)